collindching/collinching.github.io/_pages/thoughts.md

 permalink: /thoughts/
 ---

-## Principles
+## Guidelines

+- Dream big, and think long-term
+- Understand context
-- Have specific goals
+- Set specific goals
-- Be calm, invest time in planning
+- Be tenacious
-- Think realistically
-- Approach challenges as opportunities to learn
-- Don't give up
+- Make good plans
-- Don't take things personally
+- Take nothing personally

-## Problem solving
+## Problem solving strategies

+Framework for problem solving -- spend time on each step

-1. Describe
+1. Describe (understand)
-2. Decompose
+2. Strategize (plan, decompose)
-3. Strategize
+3. Implement (do it)
-4. Adjust
+4. Adjust (review)

+Invest time in developing context and understanding details of problem.
+And don't be discouraged if a solution doesn't work -- this is how you learn

 ## Perseverance

-**Iterations:** Iterate as much as possible.
+Iterate as much as possible.
 The more you iterate, the greater your chances of succes.

-One caveat: make sure you aren't blindly iterating.
-You should regularly evaluate all possible options, to ensure you're iterating in the right direction.
+After each iteration, review what went right and what didn't so you can calibrate the next iteration.

+If you continue to persevere, you will eventually find the solution.

 ## Working under pressure

-**Embracing challenge:** Lean in when things get difficult.
-Challenges make for the best learning opportunities.

-**Be self-reliant:** Rely on yourself to get things done at the end of the day.
-Leave nothing to chance or wishful thinking.
+Even though you may be pressed for time, stay calm.
+Give yourself time to think, strategize, execute, and review.
+Don't pass of your work without checking it.

+Moreover, see pressure as an opportunity to test different strategies.
+If you lean in when things get difficult, you're turning challenges into useful experience.

 ## Failure

-**Resilience:** If you can develop resilience to failure and discouragement, your ability to grow is limitless.

-**Fail until success:** You have only failed when you give up.
-Everything else is a learning experience.
+Never be discouraged.
+You only stop growing when you get discouraged and give up.

-## Creativity

-**Creativity 101:** Creativity is a slippery word and I don't like its connotations.
-But if you are urged to be creative or "think outside the box", you should first know your fundamentals well.
+If you continue to pick yourself up and learn from experiences, you will grow and succeed.